stavarengo/travel-sorter/README.md

 **Data params**

-It expect that the request body contains a JSON with a list of objects describing which ticket, as following:
+It expect that the request body contains a JSON with a list of objects describing each ticket, as following:
 ```js
 {
    // List of tickets to sort.